qcri/Arabesque/input/user_guide.md

 }
 ```

 In Arabesque, the user must define the Computation class for the problem at hand.
-In this particular case, we have defined the class **CliqueComputation** that extends the **VertexInducedComputation**, which dictates that the exploration Arabesque will perform is Vertex Induced.
-As we explained in the paper, this exploration extends an embedding by connecting it to a new vertex.
+In this particular case, we have defined the class **CliqueComputation** that extends the **VertexInducedComputation**, which dictates that the exploration Arabesque will perform is vertex-induced.
+As we explained before, this exploration extends an embedding by connecting it to a new vertex at a time.
 All edges connecting that new vertex to existing vertices of the embedding are also added.

 To solve the problem and control the exploration the user defines two main functions.
 The **filter** function decides whether the passed embedding is a valid clique and, thus, if it should be further expanded and processed.
 The **process** function dictates what to do with the embeddings that passed the filter function.
 In this particular problem, we only want to output the embeddings.
 Note, that the complexity of the exploration and the required checks for avoiding redudant work, and the canonicality checks are completely transparent to the end-user.
 This filter function trivially respects the anti-monotonicity property as if a parent is not a clique, there's no chance for any of its children to be cliques.